junaidshaikh-js/survey-form/README.md

 ### What I learned

-In this challenge, I tried flexbox and got familiar with using it.
+In this challenge, I used flexbox to layour the webpage and got familiar with using it.
 I used different types of input to make the survey form.
 I used different pseudo selectors to target and style the html elements.

 ```css
 body::before{